Kernel-GL-HRK/gl-kernel-training-2019/03-Bash/fix_owner/README.md

 ask for fixing it.
 Do the same for default user's group file/dir/link group id.
 Script should support command-line options:
-  -f, --force - fix without asknowledgement,
+  -f, --force - fix without acknowledgement,
   -h, --help - print these options.

 Tips: